skeoop/skeoop.github.io/javafx/Introduction.md

 ## JavaFX

-JavaFX is a framework or library for creating graphical applications in Java.
+JavaFX is a framework for creating graphical applications in Java.
 JavaFX was a part of the JDK until Java 11, when Oracle split it off.
+If you are using Java 8 or 9 then JavaFX is included in the JDK.

 If you are using Java 11 or newer you need to download JavaFX from:

 [https://gluonhq.com/products/javafx]() - download JavaFX 11 (LTS version) and the **documentation**.